LukeEmmet/GemiNaut/README.md

 Gemini is a radically simple protocol and text format for browsing on the Internet.
 For more information see <a href="https://gemini.circumlunar.space/">https://gemini.circumlunar.space/</a>

+## UI innovations

+GemiNaut has led the way with a number of user interface innovations, some of which are being adopted by other Gemini clients, including:

+* User selectable themes
+* Site-specific theming
+* Page level table of contents
+* Visual distinguishing of link protocols by style
+* Visual distinguishing of linked file type (e.g. images, documents, music)
+* Active footnotes for viewing web content as text/gemini

 # Download

 You can download a pre-built application for Windows from the <a href="https://www.marmaladefoo.com/pages/geminaut">GemiNaut home page</a>